tapeja/x/README.md

 - `square`

 	Creates a square image with the dimensions of the passed parameter.
-Shrinks the smaller dimension to match the parameter retaining the original aspect ratio then crops equally from the longer dimension to match the passed parameter.
+First crops the larger dimension equally from both sides to match the smaller dimension then shrinks the square down to the passed parameter.
 Image isn't resized if both dimensions are smaller than the passed parameter.

 - `max`